postrou/intsystems.github.io/_i18n/en/about.md

 ***My first scientific article: automation of scientific research***, read by V.V.
 Strijov, is a course that provides the basics for performing scientific research - from planning to presenting results.
 Each student chooses a personal project and receives a personal consultant and expert.
 For three months, the student prepares a scientific paper with theory and computational experiment.
 The results are presented at scientific conferences, articles are submitted to peer-reviewed journals.

 ### Main courses ([programs](/course/))
-- Machine Learning: Machine Learning Theory
+- Machine Learning
 - Automation of scientific research
-- Deep learning methods
+- Deep learning
-- Choice of machine learning models
+- Bayesian model selection
-- Mathematical forecasting methods
+- Forecasting methods
-- Generative Machine Learning Models
+- Deep generative models
-- Bayesian multi-modeling
+- Bayesian multimodeling
-- Thematic modeling
+- Probabilistic topic modeling
-- Mathematical methods of text analysis
-- Optimization techniques in machine learning
+- Natural language processing
 - Data analysis in metric spaces
-- Image processing, analysis and recognition
 - Signal processing
-- Statistical learning theory
-- Regression analysis
 - Bioinformatics
-- Software engineering technologies
+- Software engineering for data analysis
+- Recommender systems

 ### Scholarships
 - [Scientific academic scholarship to them.
 K.V.
 Rudakova](https://github.com/Intelligent-Systems-Phystech/intelligent-systems-phystech.github.io/raw/master/images/Stipendia_im_Rudakova.pdf) is awarded to undergraduate and graduate students for academic and research excellence.
 Sponsored by Forexis Group.